mediamonks/transition-component/docs/guide/muban/README.md

 });
 ```

+> This hook is an extension on the `useGlobalTransitionContext` hook described in the previous section.

 ::: danger
-The `transitionOut` logic is still a todo!
+The automated `transitionOut` logic is still a todo!
 :::

 ## Component transitions
-You can now create transition components by using one of the following hooks in your component:
+You can now create transition components by using one of the following hooks:
 - `useTransitionController`
 - `usePageTransition`
 - `useScrollTransition`

 ### `useTransitionController`
 This hook can be used when you want to create a component that either requires a manual transition trigger or if it
-will be added to a parent timeline
+will be added to a parent timeline.

 ```ts
 import { defineComponent } from '@muban/muban';